Shiven-guru/Music_player_with_Emotions_recognition/README.md

 ### Notes
 - It will require high processing power(I have 8 GB RAM & 2 GB GC)
-- If you think it will recognise expression just like humans,than leave it ,its not possible.
+- If you think it will recognise expression just like human,then leave it ,it is not possible.
 - Download 300 Images for every expression(you can use batch downloader)
-- Noisy image can reduce your accuracy so quality of images matter.
+- Noisy image can reduce your accuracy so quality of image matters.

 ## Just follow☝️ me and Star⭐ my repository
 ## [Demo video](https://youtu.be/YTIrGBOKRHY)